thedataplace/policies/employee_handbook.md

 - which provides products or services directly to, or purchase products or services from The Data Place
 - which subjects the employee to unreasonable time demands that prevent the employee from devoting proper attention to his or her responsibilities to The Data Place
 - which is so operated that the employee’s involvement with the outside business activity will reflect adversely on The Data Place.
-Should you be in doubt as to whether an activity involves a conflict, you should discuss the situation with your manager.
+Should you be in doubt as to whether an activity involves a conflict, you should discuss the situation with a board member.

 ### Bribery and other Corrupt Behaviour
 The Company has a strict anti-bribery and corruption policy in line with the Bribery Act (2010).
 A bribe is defined as: giving someone a financial or other advantage to encourage that person to perform their functions or activities improperly or to reward that person for having already done so.